centiservice/mats3/docs/MatsComposition.md

 > might tempt a later reuse.
 All such logic should be inside the private Mats Endpoint, to enable Mats composability.
 > A relevant compromise might be to define the service-private Mats Endpoint inside such an AccountClient class, so
 > that this Mats Endpoint with its pre- and post-operations, _as well as_ the "client" method utilizing the
-> MatsFuturizer to invoke this Mats Endpoint, are contained in the same class.
+> MatsFuturizer to invoke this private Mats Endpoint, are contained in the same class.
 >
 > Another way is to just accept that the @RequestMapping REST-Endpoint does have a bit of pre- and post-processing code.
 > If your services are distinct and small enough to easily comprehend, introducing lots of abstractions just makes it